WSP-Sweden/DTO-Skagerrak/README.md

 The primary objective of the pilot is to demonstrate how open-access remote sensing data can be transformed into living, sensor-derived data products that are relevant for maritime planning.
 Specifically, the project has developed and tested three data products:

 ### Euphotic Depth and Zone Delineation
   - The Euphotic depth refers to the upper layer of the ocean where light can penetrate, allowing photosynthesis to occur.
-It is an important environmental zone as it reflects the seabed area available for underwater vegetation, which is in turn an important factor in the health of many marine ecosystems.
 The Eupthotic zone refers to areas where at least 1% of light incident at the water surface reaches the seafloor.
+These are important environmental factors as they reflect the seabed area available for underwater vegetation, which is in turn an important factor in the health of many marine ecosystems.
   - An investigation into the light properties of the underwater environment.
-Includes time series calculations of the depth of blue light penetration, areas where light is incident on the seafloor (and what percentage of light reaches the seafloor), and methods for aggregating and dynamically visualizing the results.
+Includes time series calculations of the depth of blue-green light penetration (490nm), areas where light is incident on the seafloor (and what percentage of light reaches the seafloor), and methods for aggregating and dynamically visualizing the results.

 ### Macroalgae Habitat Distribution
   - Macroalgae communities are important ecosystem components in shallow coastal marine areas where they often form dense belts on hard substrates and provide a complex habitat for a large number of species.